XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

             elif ...:
                 ...
 ```
 The above code processes messages in `_receive_tape` based on their type.
 If the input is a block, it attempts to verify and merge it into the local chain.
 Generally, `local_state_update` needs to call the `valid_chain` method to verify the chain containing the input block, so you need to implement `valid_chain` and `valid_block` methods in `MyConsensus`.
-Typically, the `valid_chain` method checks the `prehash` of the blocks in the chain to ensure they correctly form a hash chain and calls `valid_block` to verify the legality of each block.
+Typically, the `valid_chain` method checks the `prehash` of the blocks in the chain to ensure they correctly form a hash chain and calls `valid_block` to verify each block.
 You can refer to `PoW.valid_chain` for writing `valid_chain`.

 Finally, if you need to make the consensus class `MyConsensus` configurable, you need to modify the `__init__` method and add configuration items in `system_config.ini`.
 The `__init__` method can refer to the following example: